-Water play with funnels, droppers, sponges, small animal toys and cups; Add food colouring and soap for bubbles if you don’t mind messy play.
+Water play with funnels, droppers, sponges, small animal toys, and cups; Add food coloring and soap for bubbles if you don’t mind messy play.

-Outdoor free play, a great way to get your essential vitamin D and vitamin N 🍃 for the strong immune system;
+Outdoor free play is a great way to get your essential vitamin D and vitamin N 🍃 for a strong immune system;

 “Your body produces vitamin D naturally when it’s directly exposed to sunlight.
 Vitamin D has several important functions.
 Perhaps the most vital are regulating the absorption of calcium and phosphorus and facilitating normal immune system function.
 Getting a sufficient amount of vitamin D is important for normal growth and development of bones and teeth, as well as improved resistance against certain diseases”.
 Source

 Painting with water on rocks or on concrete.
 Simply pour water into plastic cups and supply with different size paintbrushes.
 It’s the most mess-free painting activity you can do;

 Painting with loose parts.
 Collect loose parts from nature you can roll easily.
 Place a sheet of paper on the bottom of a cardboard box, dip loose parts into the paint, and invite your child to roll them from side to side.